 On the outbound sales side, they use the Xant Playbooks Platform.

 Pat said they monitor pipeline value and current bookings constantly.
-Pat spoke with pride regarding the capabilities and skillsets of the sales and marketing teams at ServiceMax and, above all else, the company’s performance is a result of the steady and consistent attention paid by those teams on pipeline and bookings execution.
+Pat spoke with pride regarding the capabilities and skill sets of the sales and marketing teams at ServiceMax and, above all else, the company’s performance is a result of the steady and consistent attention paid by those teams on pipeline generation, bookings execution and sales development strategies.

 Content Provides Differentiation